EuichanJeong/4x4-6T-SRAM-LTspice/README.md

 ### Hierarchical Node Observation

-When the SRAM cell was converted into a hierarchical LTspice block, internal `Q` and `QB` nodes were initially not visible in the waveform viewer.
+After converting the SRAM cell into a hierarchical LTspice block, the internal `Q` and `QB` nodes were initially not visible in the waveform viewer.

-Subcircuit node voltage saving was enabled so that the internal storage states of each SRAM instance could be observed directly.
+Subcircuit node-voltage saving was enabled so that the internal state of each SRAM cell could be observed directly.

 ### Write Verification

-Some SRAM cells initially started in the same state as the intended write value, making it difficult to confirm whether an actual write transition had occurred.
+Some cells initially started in the same state as the intended write value, making it difficult to determine whether an actual write transition had occurred.

-Opposite initial conditions were applied during validation to confirm that the write operation could actively switch the stored state.
+Opposite initial conditions were therefore applied during validation to confirm that the write operation could actively change the stored state.

 ### 4×4 Bitline Control

-Early 4×4 simulations produced unintended or identical cell states when the bitlines were not independently driven for each write period.
+Early 4×4 simulations produced unintended or identical cell states when the bitlines were not independently driven for each write interval.

-Piecewise-linear bitline sources were introduced so that each row received the intended 4-bit data pattern during its wordline activation interval.
+Piecewise-linear bitline sources were introduced so that each row received the intended 4-bit pattern during its wordline activation period.

 ---